 Thank you for visiting our Blythe doll history page, and Blythe Doll website.

 There is a long and a short answer to this question.
+Visit our FAQ section to learn more!
 The short answer: because of their originality.
 Allison Katzman is the original creator of the original Blythe dolls.
-They were originally released by Kenner, then Hasbro in the 1970’s as a fashion doll.
-Original Blythe dolls are no longer produced and they didn’t even last very long...
+They were originally released by Kenner, then Hasbro in the 1970s as a fashion doll.
+Original Blythe dolls are no longer produced...